theredled/exif-reader/README.md

 # exif-reader

-Reads EXIF infos from a bunch of images do things with it.
+Reads EXIF infos from a bunch of images and do things with it.

 ## build-metadata-file.py
 Takes all images from current folder and gathers their EXIF infos into a small `exif-catalog.db` database file in that folder, so that they can: